 The professionals in the healthcare industry are dedicated to the betterment of people’s lives.
 Certified nursing assistants are an important part of the healthcare industry.
 CNAs are focused on providing basic life care to patients in healthcare facilities such as hospitals, hospices, elderly homes and more.
 The role of a CNA is to interact with patients through daily contact and be the ears and eyes for registered nurses, LPNs and doctors.

 It takes dedication and responsibility to be an in-home CNA.
 Caregiver CNAs are responsible for taking care of the elderly’s health, and tracking the vitals and progress made.
 They are also responsible for making sure that each and every person under their care is regularly bathed, and dressed.
 Other responsibilities include manning the intercom, preparing meals, sterilizing each and every piece of equipment used and taking care of all medical supplies.
 Due to the number of responsibilities, certified nursing assistants can be quite easily called the backbone of the healthcare industry.
+In some other countries such as Australia, caregivers often go an extra step and obtain a certificate by taking up a cert iv disability course so that they can assist disabled and aged persons in-home.

 Assist with Basic Living Activities.